enrique95/13th/README.md

 The second one contains only the script, as the spatial data and the environment is too big to host in github

-In the main branch there is a .tex file with the written thesis and beamer presentation
+In the main branch there is a .tex file with the written thesis, beamer presentation and also R environment for the data extraction